 Click here for Winkl Vs Emma

-I think foam mattresses can work well for a range of people, I certainly like them myself (my own I’ve been using for the last year is one).
-It looks like Winkl have used good quality materials in their mattresses (hello, Winkl Flex comfort foam) and have found that incredibly tricky middle ground where most people find their mattresses very comfortable.
+I think memory foam mattresses can work well for a range of people, I certainly like them myself (my own I’ve been using for the last year is one).
+Winkl use high quality materials in their mattresses (hello, Winkl Flex comfort foam) and have found that incredibly tricky middle ground where most people find their mattresses very comfortable.

-Personally, if I were to buy one myself, I’d be going for the Lux.
-Yes it’s quite a lot more $ than the Winkl, but the extra 5cm height and the zoning in the support core would make it worthy of my money.
+Sure, the Lux costs a fair few more $ than the standard Winkl, but the extra 5cm height and the zoning in the support core are more than worthy.
 And it’s still a lot less than if you walked into your local store and paid $3000+ for similar features, no sleep trial and a measly 5 year warranty that the New Zealand bricks and mortar stores tend to offer.
 Winkl has a lot going for it and you’ve got absolutely nothing to lose in buying one of their mattresses with their 120 night sleep trial.
 Get one before they sell out (again).